MĂ©dine

 These were the circumstances under which this Surah was sent down most probably after the Holy Prophet's return to Madinah.

-Maximisez votre expérience Quran.com !
+Maximisez votre expérience avec Quran.com !

 Commencez votre visite maintenant :